Ultimate Johnstown Real Estate Investing Guide for 2026

 Long Term Rental (BRRRR)

-The After Repair Value (ARV) of the rental needs to total more than the complete purchase and repair expenses.
-Then you get a cash-out refinance loan that is computed on the higher market value, and you extract the difference.
-You use that cash to buy another investment property and the procedure starts anew.
-You add improving investment assets to your balance sheet and rental income to your cash flow.
+You enhance the value of the investment property above what you spent purchasing and rehabbing the property.
+Then you borrow a cash-out mortgage refinance loan that is computed on the higher market value, and you withdraw the difference.
+This money is put into one more asset, and so on.
+You add income-producing investment assets to the balance sheet and lease income to your cash flow.

 Factors to Consider